Meaning of Numbers: The Number 333

 Multiple threes (333) are also tied to God's command for Israel to set up cities of refuge upon taking possession of the Promised Land.
 These locations offered a place where those who killed a person would be protected from revenge until it could be determined whether the death was accidental or intentional.

 The Israelites first divided the land they inherited into three parts running north to south (Deuteronomy 19:3).
-They then designated three refuge cities east of the Jordan River (Golan, Ramoth-Gilead and Bezer) and three west of it (Kedesh, Shechem, and Hebron, see verse 9).
+They then designated three refuge cities east of the Jordan River (Golan, Ramoth-Gilead and Bezer) and three west of it (Kedesh, Shechem, and Hebron, see verse 9) for 333.
 The cities were selected so that any Israelite could flee to them in a day or less.

 1John 5:7, used by some Christians as "proof" that God is a Trinity, is a spurious addition to the KJV Bible.
 The erroneous verse, which states the Father, the Word and the Holy Ghost bear record in heaven, is not found in the overwhelming majority of the New Testament Greek manuscripts.
 The three things, however, that confirmed Jesus was God's son and the Messiah (the Spirit, water, blood), found in verse 8, is an inspired statement.